Unless otherwise noted websites are in English only. Times are for Eastern U.S.

-Division of Human Rights hotline for reporting bias, discrimination, or potential hate crimes.
-Under state law, a hate crime targets someone based on a perception or belief about their race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation, or when such an act is committed as a result of that type of perception or belief.
-Call toll free, 888-392-3644, 9 a.m.-5 p.m., Monday-Friday.
+Report bias, discrimination, or potential hate crimes to the Division of Human Rights.
+Under state law, a hate crime targets someone based on a perception or belief about a person’s race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation, or when such an act is committed as a result of that type of perception or belief.
+Call toll free, 888-392-3644, 9 a.m. to 5 p.m., Monday through Friday.

 Immigration fraud hotline to report scammers seeking to take advantage of Deferred Action for Childhood Arrivals (DACA) and their family, friends, and colleagues by misrepresenting the status of DACA or other immigration policies and offering fraudulent services.
 The Attorney General’s office will never inquire about the immigration status of callers or share your information with anyone.
 Call 866-390-2992 or email firstname.lastname@example.org.